-At this time, Shoshana is offering exclusively day time virtual appointments on Doxy, a secure HIPAA compliant platform.
+At this time, Shoshana is offering in person or virtual appointments on Doxy, a secure HIPAA compliant platform.

 Cognitive Behavioral Therapy (CBT)